iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

     kubectl apply -f iomesh-cluster1-pvc.yaml
     ```

 Topology awareness is automatically enabled for IOMesh to ensure correct pod scheduling.
-When a PVC is created in the first IOMesh cluster, the pod using it is scheduled to the worker node in the same cluster for I/O localization.
+When a PVC is created in the first IOMesh cluster, the pod using it is scheduled to the worker node in the same cluster.

 ## Monitoring